duncantl/CodeAnalysis/Topics/topics.md

 1. Refactoring functions to smaller, more modular functions
 1. [LAST] [Nick] Extract functions defined inside functions that do not modify the shared variables.
 To allow testing.
-1. [somewhat done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun (Nick: also done in rstatic, see [here](https://github.com/nick-ulle/rstatic/blob/master/R/collapse_namespaces.R)) and also recognizes fun in lapply(x, fun)  as  function and not a variable.
+1. [basics done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun.
+   See explorations/findGlobals.R.
+(Nick: also done in rstatic, see [here](https://github.com/nick-ulle/rstatic/blob/master/R/collapse_namespaces.R)) and also recognizes fun in lapply(x, fun)  as  function and not a variable.
+1. Later, grow our findGlobals() to  a) descend into nested function definitions and thus handle closures correctly, b) identify variables that are used before being defined.
 2. Rewrite functions to make explicit dependence on global variables, ie:
 ```{R}
 f = function(x) x + y